 Faculty with appointments longer than one year, and full- and part-time staff positions whose work require computers, are provided with a new computer every four years.
 Other faculty and staff may be provided with second-tier computers.

 Faculty may choose between Macintosh and Windows, laptops and desktops.
-Other employees will receive Windows desktop computers by default unless their work requirements dictact otherwise, these other arrangements will be made in consultation with the employee's supervisor.
+Other employees will receive Windows desktop computers by default unless their work requires an alternative.
+Alternative arrangements will be made in consultation with the employee's supervisor.

 Features and Benefits